MAISON DE LA GARE'S TEAM

 Bouri Cherif Mbodj: Teacher

-Having served as a teacher for talibé childen for four years with Fondation Paul Gérin-Lajoie, Bouri comes to Maison de la Gare with a strong understanding of these children and the best approaches for teaching them.
+Having served as a teacher for talibé childen for four years with Fondation Paul Gérin-Lajoie, Bouri came to Maison de la Gare with a strong understanding of these children and the best approaches for teaching them.
 She is teaching the senior talibé students in Maison de la Gare's classrooms.

 Oumou Samb: Cook